Notice of intention to participate

 It is proposed that Göran Linder be re-elected as alternate director for the period until the close of the next annual general meeting.

-It is proposed that Göran Larsson be newly elected as chairman of the board of directors to serve during the period until the close of the next annual general meeting.
+It is proposed that Andreas Gunnarsson be re-elected as chairman of the board of directors to serve during the period until the close of the next annual general meeting.

 13. Election of auditors and alternate auditors, or a registered accounting firm

 The nominations committee proposes that the annual general meeting resolve to re-elect the registered accounting firm Frejs Revisorer AB as the company’s auditor for the period until the next annual general meeting.
 Frejs Revisorer AB has given notice that, in the event the auditing firm is elected, Mikael Glimstedt will continue to serve as auditor-in-charge.